MCP endpoint

 Code

-The server runs in stateless mode for Vercel/serverless compatibility.
-Browser
+The server is stateless for Vercel/serverless compatibility.
+Modern clients use

-clients must use the same origin or a configured trusted Origin; server-to-server
+an MCP-Session-Id.
+Browser clients must use the same origin or a configured

-clients normally omit the Origin header.
-Authenticated GET /api/mcp returns
+trusted Origin; server-to-server clients normally omit the Origin header.

 Tools